matthewmazzanti/personal-site/src/posts/haskell-regex-1.md

 This post is a first in a larger series where I rebuild an [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)) clone in Haskell.
-My goal is to use this implementation as a basic platform to test out some new algorithms I've been researching to process text handling, the first of which will be related to regex.
+My goal is to use this implementation as a basic platform to test out some new algorithms I've been researching to do text processing, the first of which will be related to regex.
 I hope you stay tuned!

 The full source for this post and the next posts in the series is available [here](https://github.com/matthewmazzanti/haskell-regex).